spwilson2/RISCY-AS/README.md

 # RISCY-AS
-An assembler for the RISC-V ISA
+An elementary assembler for the RISC-V ISA.
+For simplicity memory is automatically alligned at 4 byte boundaries.

 ## Supported RISC-V Instructions
 Only a subset of the RV32I ISA will be implemented.
 The following table lists supported instructions.